SunMerce/magento-docker/README.md

 ### How do I setup multiple magento instances for my different clients/projects
 In each of your project, modify the .env file to give the project a unique prefix and a set of unique port numbers
 ### How to send email / configure SMTP
-I recommend using a free developer tool like https://mailtrap.io, get SMTP credentails from your account, and configure in magento admin https://experienceleague.adobe.com/en/docs/commerce-admin/systems/communications/email-communications
+I recommend using a free developer tool like https://mailtrap.io, get SMTP credentails from your account, and configure in magento admin [SMTP section](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/communications/email-communications)